-Thanksgiving Day is typically thought of as a national holiday, however, the idea of giving thanks also is an essential part of daily Catholic life.
-As a Church family, we celebrate a thanksgiving meal every Sunday within the context of the Mass which is first and foremost a prayer of thanksgiving.
+On Thanksgiving Day, Americans across the nation pause to gather with family and friends in a spirit of gratitude.
+While Thanksgiving is typically thought of as a national holiday, the idea of giving thanks is a central part of daily Catholic life.
+As Catholics, Thanksgiving provides the opportunity to reflect on God’s goodness and generosity in our lives.
+As a Church family, we celebrate a thanksgiving meal each Sunday within the context of the Mass which is first and foremost a prayer of thanksgiving.
 In fact, the word Eucharist comes from the Greek for “thanksgiving.”

 Mass times